bumptech/nitro/docs/nitro.md

 conditions, message delimiting, etc.

-Sockets can also be set to be "secure", in which case NaCL-based public-key encryption is used.
+Sockets can also be set to be "secure", in which case NaCl-based public-key encryption is used.
 These secure sockets can be given a required public key the peer socket must present to authenticate the connection (and protect against man-in-the-middle attacks).

-Sockets can either be of protocol "tcp" or "inproc";
+Sockets can either be protocol "tcp" or "inproc".
+TCP sockets actually push the message frames between hosts over a TCP/IP network.
-inproc sockets are thin (but API-compatible) wrappers on top of thread-safe message queues to help with multithreaded in-process message passing or to provide abstraction/generalization of local vs. remote services.
+Inproc sockets are thin (but API-compatible) wrappers on top of thread-safe message queues to help with multithreaded in-process message passing or to provide abstraction/generalization of local vs. remote services.